Workforce Planning: The Ultimate Guide

 The potential benefits of planning are almost limitless.
 Here’s just three:

-1. Stay one step ahead: The information generated by staff planning data should help you to anticipate changes in your market.
+1. Stay one step ahead: The information generated by staff planning data should help you anticipate market changes.
 If you start training, talent pooling and hiring early, you can get ahead of the competition in lucrative new areas.

 2. Recruit the brightest and best: Having the foresight to begin scouting for skills that are becoming increasingly important means that you can avoid rushing to recruit at the last minute – and paying the associated costs.
 You will also get ahead of the competition to recruit the brightest and best by recognising new skills as and when they emerge.

 3. Maximise your potential: When market forces work in your favour you want to maximise your ability to take advantage.
-Having on-demand talent alongside steady recruitment of new skills means your business will be able to quickly and efficiently gear up to meet increasing demand.
+Having on-demand talent alongside steady recruitment of new skills means your business can quickly and efficiently gear up to meet increasing demand.

 The 4 steps of resource planning

-There are plenty of different guides, rules and principles for staff planning out there.
+There are plenty of different guides, rules and principles for staff planning.
 The simplest and most informative guide we’ve found is Stanford’s four steps to workforce planning.

 (Source: Stanford: Cardinal at work)